Comprehensive Guide to Different Types of Tires

 Another feature comes into play when you drive at high speeds in wet weather: siping or small grooves cut into the rubber surface between the treads.

-This makes it easier for water to escape from under the tire, helping it keep traction on the road.
+This allows water to escape from under the tire more easily, helping it maintain traction on the road.

 12. Trailer Tires